 Sandra has been listed every year since 2008 in the Marquis Who’s Who in America and every year since 2009 in the Marquis Who’s Who in the World.
 She is a member of the American Association for Marital and Family Therapy, the Association for Play Therapy, and she is the President for the Central Florida Association for Marriage and Family Therapy.
 In addition, she had the honor of being a field-trial contributor to the new Diagnostic and Statistical Manual of Mental Disorder (DSM 5) revision.

-Linda Mikis is a Provisional Marriage & Family Therapist in Florida with a current licensure in Nevada.
+Linda Mikis is a Licensed Marriage & Family Therapist in Florida with a current licensure in Nevada.
 She worked in private practice with couples, families, individual and children before joining our staff.
 She graduated with a Bachelor of Science degree in Human Services in Nevada.
 Linda received her Master of Science degree in Marriage, Child & Family Therapy at the University of Phoenix in Las Vegas, Nevada in 2009.

 Her past therapy experience includes working as a Family Specialist for a social services organization, Therapist for a Home for Boys and a Certified Alcohol & Drug Intern.
 Linda includes as an integral part of therapy “soft addictions” like shopping, eating, video games or workaholic behavior in families as well as clinical issues of depression, OCD, ADHD, post-traumatic stress and others.
 She is a published writer authoring an Australian Newsletter called “Communique” and is currently working on a book entitled “Thinking” to facilitate her work in the mental health field.